osquery/osquery/docs/wiki/installation/cli-flags.md

 Performance limit level (0=loose, 1=normal, 2=restrictive, 3=debug).
 The default watchdog process uses a "level" to configure performance limits.
 The higher the level the more strict the limits become.
 The "debug" level disables the performance limits completely.

+`--utc=false`

+Attempt to convert all UNIX calendar times to UTC.
+In version 1.8.0 this will be `true` by default.

 ### Backing storage control flags

 `--database_in_memory=false`